 Movies are more than just something to do; they can actually be good for your psyche.
 Movies are something people do just in their spare time, and this perception has persisted down the years.
-While it’s true that spending too much time in front of a screen can have bad effects, it’s still important to strike a balance between your professional and personal life by engaging in activities outside of work.
+While it’s true that spending too much time in front of a screen can have bad effects, it’s still important to strike a balance between your professional and personal lives by engaging in activities outside of work.
 The benefits of the movies to one’s mental health from watching movies are numerous.

 According to research published in 2017, engaging in pleasurable diversions and entertainment before bed may enhance sleep quality, calmness, and regenerative abilities.
 Watching a film to unwind can be less of a hassle than you imagine.
 It might be best to avoid any interruptions during the film.
 If you find it difficult to unplug from work and other stresses of daily life, you may want to put your phone and other devices in a different room or put them in “do not disturb” mode.
 If you don’t have any distractions, you can give your full attention to the story you’re reading, which could improve your experience.
-A “rom-com,” or romantic comedy, can be a welcome distraction after a long day interesting and welcome deviation.
+A “rom-com,” or romantic comedy, can be a welcome distraction after a long day and a welcome deviation.

 Movies have the potential to inspire in a variety of ways.
 Taking a mental break to do something you enjoy will help you return to work with renewed vigor and energy.
 If the movie shows a character actively chasing after their dreams, it may inspire you to do the same.
 A study from 2020 suggests that it could also motivate you to take up a new hobby or work towards a new objective.
-Relationships bolstered by a dependable source psychological benefits of own lives.
+Relationships bolstered by a dependable source have psychological benefits of their own.

 A funny movie could help you relax after a rough day.
-Stress chemicals including cortisol and adrenaline are decreased in response to laughter, according to research published in 2016.
+Stress chemicals, including cortisol and adrenaline, are decreased in response to laughter, according to research published in 2016.
 Those who aren’t in the mood to be amused should switch to a dramatic or emotional film.